1/2 pound Fish Steakabout 3/4 inch thick

 The recipes for Grilled Fish Steaks are usually very complex or very simple.
-I always was a fan of simple recipes where I can taste the flavor of each ingredient, but I also like some complex types because as a cook, I need to reach the perfect balance of the ingredients used.
-Isn’t so simple, but with a bit of effort, the meals I am preparing are like a “walk-in Paris”… As my clients say.
+I always was a fan of simple recipes where I can taste the flavor of each ingredient, but I also like some complex types because, as a cook, I need to reach the perfect balance of the ingredients used.
+It isn’t so simple, but with a bit of effort, the meals I am preparing are like a “walk-in Paris”… As my clients say.
 You only need a grill, fish steak, lemon juice, and butter or margarine.
-For a better design of the dish, place 20-30 seconds of some lemons on the grill, and then place them near the fish steak.
+For a better design of the dish, place 20-30 seconds of lemons on the grill, and then place them near the fish steak.

 Fish dishes are the best picks for low-fat & low-calorie meals.
 Moreover, seafood offers great protein intake and makes you feel full for a longer period, meaning you’ll eat less, and get slimmer in the process.
 Grilled fish steaks are among the most used for weight-loss programs and as per healthline.com, have a lot of health benefits, like:

 - High in important nutrients.

 - May lower your risk of heart attacks and strokes.

 - Contain nutrients that are crucial during development.

 - May help prevent and treat depression.

 - A good dietary source of vitamin D.

 - May reduce your risk of autoimmune diseases.